 We all want to be loved and to please a lover.
 For the most part, there is no conscious intention to misrepresent women’s sexuality.
 Men sexualise women as part of their arousal process.
 Men assume that women enjoy being penetrated.
 Women indicate their amenability passively by accepting male advances and by not contradicting the male view of their sexuality.

 A man may enjoy fantasies that boost his arousal and sexual ego.
 Most women have no experience of responsiveness that might help them understand their own sexuality.
 A woman may feel good about her sexuality because she believes she can respond just as a man wants her to.
-Male admiration causes women to feel appreciated and loved.
+Male sexual admiration can cause women to feel appreciated and loved.

 A man’s erection communicates his desire for penetrative sex.
 A woman doesn’t have any obvious evidence of her arousal so she needs to substitute behaviours.
 Prostitutes and sexually experienced women provide come-ons which a man interprets (according to male sexual behaviours) as an sign that a woman is aroused and actively seeking vaginal stimulation.